IntentArchitect/Intent.Modules/docsProject/modules/RoslynWeaver/Attributes.md

 ## IntentInitialGen Attribute

 ### Overview
-This attribute can be used by developers creating templates to indicate code elements which are generated *once off* when the template is initally run.
+This attribute can be used by developers creating templates to indicate code elements which are generated *once off* when the template is initially run.
 These code elements are typically stubs or default implementations for developers to complete or enrich.
 From the Roslyn Weavers perspective this code is seen as manual code, it just happens to get added in by the template as opposed to a developer.

 ### Usage
 This attribute should only be used in templates and does not make sense to exist in generated code.
 The Roslyn Weaver will remove these attributes from the generated code.

-Any templates using this attribute should be desined in such a way that the code targeted by these attributes is in a managed mode of *Ignore* or *Merge*.
+Any templates using this attribute should be designed in such a way that the code targeted by these attributes is in a managed mode of *Ignore* or *Merge*.
 If the code element is under *fully* mode it will be removed on a subsequent execution of the template.

 This attribute can be applied to any of the following.
 - Constructor